Image Credits: Rob Bouwman/shutterstock.com

 As you play more and the stick warms up, the stiffness reduces and the stick becomes more responsive, not allowing offending vibrational waves to propagate up the shaft and into your wrist.
-One company claims to use piezo electric micro heating fibres to generate heat from the pressure associated with hitting the ball, effectively damping the vibrations.
+One company claims to use piezoelectric micro heating fibers to generate heat from the pressure associated with hitting the ball, effectively damping the vibrations.

 A much more novel use of this technology was used by Head in its ‘intelifibre’ tennis racket range.
-The pressure from hitting a tennis ball was used to generate a small current from piezo electric fibres stored in the racket head.
+The pressure from hitting a tennis ball was used to generate a small current from piezoelectric fibers stored in the racket head.

 This current was then passed to a silicon chip, which boosted the signal and sent it back out of phase.
-This attempted to drive the piezo fibres in reverse, causing them to vibrate with destructive interference, hopefully cancelling out the vibrations.
+This attempted to drive the piezo fibers in reverse, causing them to vibrate with destructive interference, hopefully canceling out the vibrations.

 Invention and Innovation